HaxeFlixel/flixel-tools/README.md

 ______________________________________________________
 Command line tools for [HaxeFlixel](https://github.com/HaxeFlixel/flixel) to create samples, templates and more.

-###Warning: This tool is still in active development
+###Warning: This tool is still in active development, feedback and ideas are welcome.
+Commands are subject to change
+until a stable version is released.

 ###Installation